4GeeksAcademy/react-tutorial-exercises/exercises/02-jsx-syntax/README.md

 ## Creating our first component

-One of the things we can do thanks to JSX is to write function names like an HTML tags, for example:
+One of the things we can do thanks to JSX is to call function like an HTML tags, for example:
 ```js
 // if we declare a function MyFunction
 const MyFunction = () => {